What is Population Health?

-Second, our interdisciplinary focus will allow us to easily draw on the expertise from faculty in Lehigh’s four existing colleges, and our global perspective will distinguish our College from others in the field.
+Second, our interdisciplinary focus allows us to easily draw on the expertise from faculty in Lehigh’s four existing colleges, and our global perspective distinguishes our College from others in the field.

-Finally, our College will be highly focused on innovation, and in driving for solutions in health and health care.
-We expect to leverage external partnerships—in both academia and industry—to position the College at the very forefront of the world of population health.
+Finally, our College is highly focused on innovation and in driving for solutions in health and health care.
+We leverage external partnerships—in both academia and industry—to position the College at the very forefront of the world of population health.

-The College will welcome its inaugural class during the 2020-2021 academic year.
+The College welcomed its inaugural class during the 2020-2021 academic year.
 Further information about the College’s degree programs, career opportunities, application processes and more can be found on our Undergraduate Programs page.

-The College will be committed to developing a curriculum that will train the next generation of innovative and diverse scientists and leaders in population health.
-Signature degree programs will include the undergraduate Bachelor of Science in Population Health and a suite of certificate programs in population health; the Master of Science in Population Health and the Master of Public Health; the Doctor of Philosophy in Population Health; and customized dual degree programs with each of Lehigh’s existing colleges.
+The College is committed to developing a curriculum that trains the next generation of innovative and diverse scientists and leaders in population health.
+Signature degree programs include the undergraduate Bachelor of Science in Population Health and a suite of certificate programs in population health; the Master of Science in Population Health and the Master of Public Health; the Doctor of Philosophy in Population Health; and customized dual degree programs with each of Lehigh’s existing colleges.

-In support of this goal, the College is considering ideas that include high-impact, experiential learning opportunities for students, including research alongside faculty and graduate student mentors; and incubators, where small teams will work on specific challenges for three- to six-month periods, after which time they would present or publish their learnings.
+In support of this goal, the College has considered ideas that include high-impact, experiential learning opportunities for students, including research alongside faculty and graduate student mentors; and incubators, where small teams will work on specific challenges for three- to six-month periods, after which time they would present or publish their learnings.

-The focus on experiential learning will engage students and push them to apply theory to practice, imparting a hands-on experience that will make them competitive in the job market and capable of understanding how to tackle complex challenges in the world of health.
+The focus on experiential learning engages students and pushes them to apply theory to practice, imparting a hands-on experience that will make them competitive in the job market and capable of understanding how to tackle complex challenges in the world of health.